kkroo/multicast-in-direct-sockets/README.md

 In IPv4, any address between 224.0.0.0 to 239.255.255.255 can be used as a multicast address.
 In IPv6 multicast addresses, the first 8 bits are all ones, i.e. FF00::/8.
 Further, bit 113-116 represents the scope of the address, which can be either one of the following 4: Global, Site-local, Link-local, Node-local.

+### Any-Source Multicast (ASM) vs Source-Specific Multicast (SSM)

+There are two models for IP multicast:

+**Any-Source Multicast (ASM)** is the traditional multicast model where receivers join a multicast group and receive traffic from any source sending to that group.
+This is simpler but provides less control over which sources can send to the group.

+**Source-Specific Multicast (SSM)** allows receivers to specify not only the multicast group they want to join, but also the specific source address from which they want to receive traffic.
+This provides:
+- **Better security**: Receivers only accept traffic from explicitly specified sources, reducing the risk of unwanted or malicious traffic.
+- **Simplified routing**: Routers don't need to maintain state for all possible sources, making the routing infrastructure more efficient.
+- **Denial-of-service protection**: Attackers cannot inject traffic into a multicast stream without knowing the expected source address.

+In IPv4, the SSM address range is 232.0.0.0/8 (232.0.0.0 to 232.255.255.255).
+In IPv6, the SSM address range is ff3x::/32 (where x is the scope).

 Node-Local : Same device